Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Unpack the prefab by right-clicking it and move the prefab to base of your avatar.
 >
-> Expand the prefab, and locate World Physics/Fix Colliders.
-Keep this object off while testing in Unity.
-Before uploading to VRChat, enable this object.
-It is required for collision to work.
+> If you want to observe the demo, move World Physics/RigidbodyTarget outside of the prefab to the base of the avatar, and raise the height.
+When the scene starts the rigidbody will have the constraint disabled, and Is Kinematic set inactive, enabling it to fall and collide.
+You can take this in-game for testing.
 >
 > Look at World Physics/Rigidbody/Collider.
 There is a particle system component on this object.
 Copy and paste this particle system onto any object with a physics collider.
-Every object with this particle system will be deleted in the local mirror when Fix Colliders is enabled, which will prevent your simulation from locally freaking out.
+Every object with this particle system will be deleted in the local mirror.
 >
-> The mirror collider destroy process happens at avatar load in, takes about 1 second, and requires that the colliders' hierarchy be enabled by default, so the particle systems can be awake.
+> The mirror collider destroy process happens at avatar load in.
+It requires that the colliders' hierarchy be enabled by default, so the particle systems can be awake.
 The hierarchy can be disabled after this process.
-You should be always be conscious of what you are disabling when doing physics simulations, as rigidbodies and joint connections are sensitive to object disables.
 >
-> The World Physics/Rigidbody is set up for a physics demo, where it just falls and collides with the world.
+> The World Physics/Rigidbody is set up for a physics demo.
+A rigidbody with a Cube falls and collides with the world.
 >
-> If you want to observe the demo, move World Physics/RigidbodyTarget outside of the prefab to the base of the avatar, and raise the height.
-When the scene starts the rigidbody will have the constraint disabled, and Is Kinematic set inactive, enabling it to fall.
->
 > Review the handlePhysics layer that was merged into your FX controller.
 This is for the demo.
-The layer waits a second before doing any animating, because the mirror collider destroy process takes about 1 second when you first load your avatar.
-You should similarly wait 1 second at the start for any layer that is animating physics.
+The layer waits for the "Physics" parameter to be True.
+You should similarly wait for the "Physics" parameter to be True before animating physics in your layers.
 >
 > An important note is that the "Is Kinematic" property doesn't seem to persist, so you must constantly animate this property to the desired state.
+The demo layer is split between Local and Remote animation sets because I am constantly animating the World Physics rigidbody as kinematic depending on which type of client is active.
+You should do something similar.
 >
 > Using gravity seems to have some minor local-only issues on the Y axis and with culling.
 Not really a big deal, hard to even notice.
 Doesn't happen if you don't use gravity on a given rigidbody.
->
-> The setKinematic FX layer, and the Mirror-Copy Destroy Gesture layer should not be edited unless you know what you are doing by editing them.
 >
 > This package just fixes VRChat-related physics problems.
 Unity physics is rather open-ended and making things work as you intend beyond these fixes is your responsibility.